 Location.
 41° 26.1′ N, 72° 6.599′ W. Marker is in Uncasville, Connecticut, in New London County.
 Marker is on Norwich-New London Turnpike (Connecticut Route 32) south of Maple Avenue, on the right when traveling south.
+Marker is located near the street in front of the Montville Town Hall building.
 Touch for map.
-Marker is located near the street in front of the Montville Town Hall building.
 Marker is at or near this postal address: 310 Norwich-New London Turnpike, Uncasville CT 06382, United States of America.
+Touch for directions.

 Also see . . .

 The first grants of land in Montville were made to Richard Haughton and James Rogers in 1658, consisting of farm sites on the banks of the Thames River at Massapeag and Pamechaug.
 The first settler was Samuel Rogers, in 1670, followed by others, and the Indians appeared seemingly disposed to cede more and more of their acreage.
 At the time of Montville's incorporation as a town, there were four gristmills, seven saw mills, and one fueling mill.
 Shortly thereafter, a number of small factories moved into town.
 Woolen cloth, cotton textiles, and paper products became profitable.
 Going in and out of business were oil mills, dye works, distilleries, bicycle works, silk mills, and factories for the production of cotton batting twine, rope, and (Submitted on March 11, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)